toluLikesToCode/poly-state/src/react/README.md

 }
 ```

-## Context-Free Integration
+## Context-Free Integration - Deep Dive

 The `useStoreHooks` function provides a clean, optional way to use Open Store with React components
 without requiring any context setup.
-This approach is perfect for:
+This approach is useful for:

 - **Simple components** that need direct store access
 - **Testing scenarios** where you want isolated store instances